Keybored02/Geeetech-A10M-Chimera-mod/README.md

 ```
 to avoid thermal runaway.

-This is only the basics.
-A properly set firmware has many other variales to be defined.
-Jump now to Part 5.0.
+This only covers our new extruder setup.
+To compile Marlin from zero you'll need to define all the other variables too.

 # Part 4.0: The apocalyptic scenario: unpopulated or different board